 Inexpensive imports began replacing the domestic products as the 70’s turned into the 80’s.
 During this period, some of the major valve manufacturers saw the advantage of authorizing independent valve shops to repair and modify their products.
 These authorized facilities helped provide an ever-improving level of service for the end-user community.
 Finally, a repair facility could get information that was previously considered proprietary, yet was necessary to correctly service a manufacturers product.
 The net result was better service to the end-users.

-As the quantity of valve repair and service increased, so did the level of bogus and fraudulent valve work and product misrepresentation.
+As the quantity of industrial valve repair and service increased, so did the level of bogus and fraudulent valve work and product misrepresentation.
 Valve repair companies with only a desire to make a quick buck proliferated through the 80’s.
 The “bogus valve” epidemic culminated in several successful lawsuits, as manufacturers sought to regain some of their lost prestige.
 Prestige lost at the hands of crooks who made valves new again merely by attaching a new fraudulent tag.

 In 1990, the Valve Manufacturers of America (VMA) established the Valve Repair Council (VRC) to help protect its members and customers from the hazards of improperly repaired bogus and counterfeit valves.
 The formation of the VRC helped end-users to choose quality valve repair facilities.
 To be a member of the VRC, a valve shop has to be sponsored by a VMA member as well as submit to an independent quality audit.

 Repair Standards & API RP 621